ULL-prompt-engineering/langchain-mini/README.md

 ## The Calculator tool

 The most important thing about the calculator is that it has to provide an appropiate anwser to the LLM if there were errors.
-That is why it ask the LLM `Please reformulate the expression.
+If there are errors, the returned string ask the LLM `Please reformulate the expression.
 The calculator tool has failed with error:\n'${e}'`:

 ``` js
 import { Parser } from "expr-eval";